yuntaoshou/Multimodal/README.md

 ## MELD dataset download

-Since the MELD dataset does not provide audio data, we can use ffmpeg to manually obtain the audio data.

 ```bash
 wget http://web.eecs.umich.edu/~mihalcea/downloads/MELD.Raw.tar.gz
 ```

+## 🚀 Installation

+Since the MELD dataset does not provide audio data, we can use ffmpeg to manually obtain the audio data.

 The first step is to download the ffmpeg:
 ``` bash